jessicasalbert/medsync-front/README.md

 ## Features
+- React front / integrates with Ruby on Rails back
+- Material UI for styling
 - JWT authentication for multiple user types - doctors & patients
 - Redux for state management
 - TalkJS used for live chat